Giulia Scopelliti

 Béatrice et Bénédict - Opéra national de Lyon 2024

-Giulia Scopelliti worked with internationally renowned directors such as Damiano Michieletto, Calixto Bieito, Mariusz Treliński, David Hermann, and conductors such as Daniele Rustioni, Wayne Marshall, Constantin Trinks, Johannes Debus and Sesto Quatrini.
-Additionally, she performed with the Opéra de Lyon at the Théâtre des Champs-Elysées in Paris.
+Giulia Scopelliti has worked with internationally renowned stage directors such as Damiano Michieletto, Calixto Bieito, Christoph Loy, Mariusz Treliński, and David Hermann, as well as conductors including Daniele Rustioni, Wayne Marshall, Constantin Trinks, Johannes Debus, and Sesto Quatrini.
+She has also performed with the Opéra de Lyon at the Théâtre des Champs-Élysées in Paris.

-Giulia Scopelliti began her vocal studies in 2014 at the University of Music and Performing Arts Mannheim, earning her bachelor's degree under the guidance of Prof. Stefanie Krahnenfeld and Prof. Snežana Stamenković.
-From 2019 onwards, she pursued a joint master's degree in vocal performance with a focus on concert/Lied and focus on opera, studying under the guidance of Prof. Snežana Stamenković and graduating in spring 2022.
-She received a significant training at Lieder Classes with Prof. Axel Bauni.
-In 2016, she was a scholarship recipient of the Richard-Wagner Association Mannheim and received the “Deutschland-Stipendium” from the Rotary-Club Ludwigshafen am Rhein.
+She began her vocal studies in 2014 at the University of Music and Performing Arts Mannheim, earning her degree under the guidance of Stefanie Krahnenfeld and Snežana Stamenković.
+Starting in 2019, she pursued a joint master’s degree in vocal performance, with a double specialization in “concert/Lied” and “opera,” studying under Snežana Stamenković and graduating in spring 2022.
+She also benefited from the valuable mentorship of Axel Bauni in Lied masterclasses.

-At the Opera School Mannheim, she appeared in La Voix humaine, as Lucia (The Rape of Lucretia), as Belinda and the 1st Witch (Dido and Aeneas).
+At the opera school in Mannheim, she performed in La Voix humaine, as Lucia (Le viol de Lucrèce), Belinda and the First Witch (Didon et Énée).

-As part of the Accademia di alto perfezionamento del Teatro Carlo Felice headed by Francesco Meli, she made her international opera debut in summer 2022 at the Teatro Carlo Felice in Genoa (Italy) as Fiorilla in Rossini's opera Il turco in Italia.
+As part of the Accademia di alto perfezionamento del Teatro Carlo Felice led by Francesco Meli, she made her international debut in summer 2022 at the Teatro Carlo Felice in Genoa (Italy) in the role of Fiorilla (Il turco in Italia).

-Giulia Scopelliti has been represented by the RSBA agency since 2024.
+Giulia Scopelliti has been represented by RSBA agency since 2024.